top of page

 • Location of pain or tension

-• TCM diagnostic patterns (such as deficiency, excess, or stagnation)
+• TCM diagnostic findings (Qi stagnation, deficiency, excess, etc.)

-Because the ear functions as a microsystem, small changes in placement can lead to different physiological effects, which is why professional assessment and personalization matter.
+Because the ear functions as a microsystem, small changes in placement can produce different effects, which is why personalized assessment matters.

-Once applied, ear seeds can be gently stimulated at home to enhance their effect.
+Once applied, ear seeds can be gently stimulated to enhance their effect.

 General guidelines: